 We board our early flight from Lukla to Kathmandu.
 Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to the hotel.
 In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip on additional cost.Day 10: Final departure day

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-Everest panorama trek or Everest panorama tour we offer you Tourist Standard accommodation at our home stay located near by Thamel and of course the trip price will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) and Tourist standard accommodation with attached bathroom while on trekking on possible places, so let us know.
+Everest panorama trek price will vary according to group size.
+For the deluxe and luxury trekking tour plan, we add 3-stars category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and Tourist standard accommodation with attached bathroom while on trekking on possible places, so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 We can organize private Everest panorama trek starting at any date that works for you.
 Please contact us for more information.

 Answer: Yes sure !!
 If you provide us your flights details then you should do request then our representative will come to pick up you on Kathmandu international airport.

 Answer: Actually for Everest panorama trek is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a light weight day pack.
 For this trekking – yes, you need to have experience in high altitude – somehow about 2000 meter above sea level.Question: What kind of accommodation can I expect on Everest panorama trek?